create3000/x_ite/docs/_posts/components/NURBS/NurbsCurve2D.md

 NurbsCurve2D defines a trimming segment that is part of a trimming contour in the u-v domain of a surface.
 NurbsCurve2D and ContourPolyline2D nodes that together form a closed contour, defined in the u-v parametric space of a NURBS surface, may be used as children in a Contour2D node.

-The NurbsCurve2D node belongs to the **NURBS** component and its container field is *children.* It is available since X3D version 3.0 or later.
+The NurbsCurve2D node belongs to the **NURBS** component and its default container field is *children.* It is available since X3D version 3.0 or later.

 ## Hierarchy